Skip to contents

 plot(x, rs(x^4), type = "l", main = "x^4 polynomial")

-We will apply a fourth order polynomial to the input tri data to accomodate a non-linear effect.
+We will apply a fourth-order polynomial to the input tri data to accommodate a non-linear effect.

 tri_rscl <- app(tri, function(x) { rs(x^2, to = c(1, 80)) })